NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/Direnv.rst

 .. _about-direnv:

-Direnv
+direnv
 ######

-`Direnv <https://direnv.net/>`_ locates the environment variables in a :file:`.envrc` file in the current folder and automatically exports them.
+The `direnv <https://direnv.net/>`_ extension locates the environment variables in a :file:`.envrc` file in the current folder and automatically exports them.
 It is available as a plugin for most of the shells.

-It is used to store the credentials and other configuration settings in *nRF Asset Tracker*.
+It is used to store the credentials and other configuration settings in nRF Asset Tracker.

 .. note::